XhinLiang/persister/README.md

-# persister
+# Persister

-`persister` is a Python cli program which can help you persist your foreign images of **Markdown** files.
+`persister` is a Python cli-program which can help you persist your foreign images of **Markdown** files.

 ## Installation